 Bridge protocol

-Harn’s stdio bridge uses JSON-RPC 2.0 notifications and requests for host/runtime coordination that sits below ACP session semantics.
+Harn's stdio bridge uses JSON-RPC 2.0 notifications and requests for host/runtime coordination below ACP session semantics.

 Tool lifecycle observation